About peripheral arterial disease

 - are physically inactive

-If you have peripheral arterial disease, you’re at greater risk of developing some other medical conditions.
+If you have peripheral arterial disease, you’re more likely to have some other medical conditions.
 These are described below.

 Critical limb ischaemia